 So why are they doing this?
 What’s the catch?
 Well the FAQ on their website says this:

 Q: Why are you putting my FICO Credit Score® on my statement?

 A: Simply put, we want to be your favorite card.
 So we’re always looking for new ways to treat you right.
 And now that means a FICO® Credit Score from TransUnion on your monthly statement to help you stay on top of your credit and avoid surprises.
 All for free, and with no impact to your credit score.

 Sounds a bit boilerplate, but the important part is there really is no catch!
 You won’t get charged for this.
-It is NOT some “free” trial scam or any of that non-sense.Here are some other Q&A’s they listed that I found more helpful…
+It is NOT some “free” trial scam or any of that nonsense.Here’s some more helpful information

-Q: How often will I see my FICO® Credit Score?
+Q: How often will I see my score?

 Q: Will my score change each statement?